-7 The SSA series of employer costs for self-insurance was discontinued after 1995 and succeeded by the NASI series.
+7 The SSA series of employer costs for self-insurance was discontinued after 1995 and succeeded by the NASI series of Veterans Affairs (for military employees), and the A. M. Best Company (for state & local government employees).

 8 Prior to 2006 West Virginia, the state estimate is allocated to industries in proportion to data provided by the West Virginia Workers Compensation Commission.